 It's spacious, too.
 Because the DS3 is based on a 'proper' supermini (and because it's not forced to follow a retro styling theme), the DS3 has more boot and rear seat space than its similarly fashion-conscious rivals.

-The most appealing of the 'normal' DS3s is well equipped, but it's worth remembering that it's a nigh on £18,000 car, which is a lot of money for a small Citroen.
+The most appealing of the 'normal' DS3s is well equipped, but it's worth remembering that the DS3 DSport is a nigh on £18,000 car, which is a lot of money for a small Citroen.